- $59,318 Young Child Falls In Open Elevator Shaft

 Legal Consequences of an Illegal Search

-If law enforcement has violated your constitutional rights and performed an illegal search, this fact may be crucial to the outcome of any criminal investigation or charges filed against you.
+If law enforcement has violated your constitutional rights and performed an illegal search in Charleston, this fact may be crucial to the outcome of any criminal investigation or charges filed against you.
 When an illegal search has occurred, your criminal attorney can submit supporting evidence to the court, and request that the evidence obtained is excluded from the case.
 When this legal strategy presents compelling evidence of a rights violation, it may end the criminal case altogether, as the prosecution may no longer have the evidence necessary to achieve a conviction.

 Arrested After an Illegal Search?
 Follow These Steps: